bravesoftdz/experiments-in-delphi/README.md

 # Experiments in Delphi

-An assortment of coding experiments in Delphi.
+An assortment of Delphi based coding experiments.

 ## License